gwicho38/lefv-cra/mistral-react-boilerplate/README.md

-# Mistral React Boilerplate
+# lefv-cra

-A production-ready React starter with TypeScript, Supabase, Redux, and Redis caching.
-Built for the Mistral AI technical interview.
+A production-ready React starter with TypeScript, Supabase, Redux, Redis caching, and Mistral AI SDK integration.
+Built for technical interviews and rapid prototyping.

 ## Features